giorgio-bendoni/various-stuff/Inflation.md

 ## Quantity theory of money
 Let's suppose that we have a very small economy which produces two goods (coffee and pen) and one service (city bus travel).
-In this economy there is only one £1 banknote and we will look at the output of the economy of one period.
+In this economy there is only one £1 banknote and we will look at the output of the economy over one time period.
 John owns the £1 banknote and buys a coffee for £1 from Janet.
 Janet spends her £1 to buy a pen from Mark.
 Mark spend his £1 banknote to purchase a bus ticket.

 The £1 banknote has circulated 3 times in the period.
 The real output of the economy is given by the goods and services sold in the time period: 3.
 The price of the each good/service was £1.
 Hence, we can write that